Ibrahimajiboro/python_phonebook/README.md

 # python_phonebook
-Phone book crated with python dictionary
+This phone book was created with python dictionary.
+Loops and if else statements were also used for selection purposes.